ryderdain/bash/README.md

 ## checkssl.sh

-Contacts, fetches, and pretty-printx the most useful information about an SSL key.
+Contacts, fetches, and pretty-prints the most useful information about an SSL key.

 ### Usage
     ./checkssl.sh <fqdn>